MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

 examples:
  * flowcb/gather/file.py - read files from disk (for post and watch)
- * flowcb/gather/message.py - how messages are received by all components
+ * flowcb/gather/message.py - how notification messages are received by all components
- * flowcb/post/message.py - how messages are posted by all components.
+ * flowcb/post/message.py - how notification messages are posted by all components.
  * flowcb/poll/nexrad.py - this polls NOAA's AWS server for data. install a configuration to use it with *sr3 add poll/aws-nexrad.conf*